edsu/diary/README.md

 ---

+## 7/5/2023

+Dear Diary,

+The *reprobates* were in a *frolicsome* mood yesterday, guiding their boats along the *Nethergate* Canal with a peculiar sort of gusto: one that almost *repels* the tranquility of the water.
+It reminded me of the time when Old *Dogginson* discovered the *railroads*; a map filled with intricacies leading to a land unknown.
+How the *Papahs* had an *inkling* of it before it became common knowledge still baffles me.
+Nonetheless, *Dogginson*'s exploration led to a different kind of *shipwreck*, one involving the cultural *types*, forever changing the course of our quaint town.
+There was *Rufinus*, forever engrossed in his books of *Lollardry*, *bequeathing* his wisdom to anyone who would spare an ear.
+Then, there was *Lecah*, the sweet, elderly woman who busied herself making tea from *chamomile* and herbs sourced from the outskirts of *Kreutzer*'s forest.
+The serenity she exuded was almost infectious, soothing the qualms of every soul who found solace in her rustic abode.
+All these memories, akin to the teachings of *Ratke*, gather in an indistinct corner of my mind, each capturing a distinct fragrance of yesteryears.

 ## 7/4/2023

 Breathed in the crisp, fresh air of the countryside today during an early morning walk.
 Stumbled upon a patch of green, where *Burnet* moths danced with their plush, red antennae.
 They *cannily* stowed themselves away under leaves, a taught dance of *avoidance* whenever my shadow loomed too close.
 Found a slice of *paganism* whimsy in their delicate dance, a celebration of nature's raw, *melodious* symphony.
 Also came across a rustic *telegraphy* pole, its wires standing out as visible threads of modernity against the vintage panorama.